-The Lightning also receive a conditional second-round pick in the 2018 draft, and the Canadiens receive a conditional sixth-round pick in 2018.
+The Lightning also receive a conditional second-round pick in the 2018 NHL Draft, and the Canadiens receive a conditional sixth-round pick in 2018.

 Yzerman said the draft picks will be exchanged only if Sergachev does not play 40 games during the regular season and Stanley Cup Playoffs combined with the Lightning next season.
 He said that the second-round pick the Canadiens would send to the Lightning is the Washington Capitals' pick, acquired by Montreal in the June 24 trade that sent center Lars Eller to Washington.